 Cloud-native application protection platforms (CNAPPs) are a unified and tightly integrated set of security and compliance capabilities, designed to protect cloud-native infrastructure and applications.
 CNAPPs incorporate an integrated set of proactive and reactive security capabilities, including artifact scanning, security guardrails, configuration and compliance management, risk detection and prioritization, and behavioral analytics, providing visibility, governance and control from code creation to production runtime.
 CNAPP solutions use a combination of API integrations with leading cloud platform providers, continuous integration/continuous development (CI/CD) pipeline integrations, and agent and agentless workload integration to offer combined development and runtime security coverage.

 The network intrusion detection and prevention system (IDPS) appliance market is composed of stand-alone physical and virtual appliances that inspect defined network traffic either on-premises or in the cloud.
 They are often located in the network to inspect traffic that has passed through perimeter security devices, such as firewalls, secure Web gateways and secure email gateways.
 IDPS devices are deployed in-line and perform full-stream reassembly of network traffic.
 They provide detection via several methods — for example, signatures, protocol anomaly detection, behavioral monitoring or heuristics, advanced threat defense (ATD) integration, and threat intelligence (TI).
 When deployed in-line, IDPSs can also use various techniques to detect and block attacks that are identified with high confidence; this is one of the primary benefits of this technology.
 Next-generation IDPSs have evolved in response to advanced targeted threats that can evade first-generation IDPSs.
+(Retired as of Mar-12-2026).

 Network detection and response (NDR) products detect abnormal system behaviors by applying behavioral analytics to network traffic data.
 They continuously analyze raw network packets or traffic metadata within internal networks (east-west) and between internal and external networks (north-south).
 NDR products include automated responses, such as host containment or traffic blocking, directly or through integration with other cybersecurity tools.
 NDR can be delivered as a combination of hardware and software appliances for sensors, some with IaaS support.
 Management and orchestration consoles can be software or SaaS.

-Gartner defines SD-WAN as functionality primarily used to connect branch locations to other enterprise and cloud locations.
-SD-WAN products provide dynamic path selection based on business or application policy, routing, centralized orchestration of policy and management of appliances, virtual private network (VPN), and zero-touch configuration.
+Gartner defines software-defined WAN (SD-WAN) as products used to connect branch locations to other enterprise and cloud locations.
+SD-WAN products provide dynamic path selection based on business or application policy, routing, centralized orchestration of policy and management of appliances, virtual private network (VPN) and zero-touch configuration.
 SD-WAN products are WAN transport/carrier-agnostic and create secure paths across physical WAN connections.
-SD-WAN products replace traditional branch routers and enable connectivity between enterprise branch locations as well as the cloud.
-They facilitate WAN connectivity’s evolution from Multiprotocol Label Switching (MPLS)-centric to public internet-centric in support of enterprise traffic shifts from private data centers to public cloud and SaaS.